-Under the Cash-settled Share Option plan approved by the Board in April 2020, Deniz GÜVEN and Barbaros UYGUN have been granted share award under the scheme.
+Under the Cash-settled Share Option plan approved by the Board in April 2020, Barbaros UYGUN has been granted share awards under the scheme.
 Further details on the share award are described in Note 28 to the financial statements.

 Except the above, at no time during the year was the Bank, any of its holding companies, or fellow subsidiaries, a party to any other arrangement to enable the directors of the Bank to acquire benefits by means of the acquisition of shares in or debentures of the Bank or any other body corporate.